ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** When it hurts - observe.
-Life is trying to teach you something. — Anita Krizzan
+> **Citacao:** There are no limitations to the mind except those we acknowledge... — Napoleon Hill

 fim do arquivo